otacke/h5p-todo/README.md

 Have a background image and drag text input fields onto the image in order to have an exercise for labeling; could also feature strokes to link to labels next to the image

 ### Dice Roller
-Just a simple dice(s) content type:
+Just a simple die/dice content type:
 * Fullscreen (useful for smartphones)
 * Number of facets
-* Number of dices
+* Number of dice
-* Color of diced
+* Color of dice
+* Custom images (but still numbers internally)

 ### Datepicker widget for editor
 Says it all :-)